mwaskom/context_dots/README.md

 Blocked trials that staircase the coherence values (independently for each dimension) based on response accuracy.
 Generates a json file in the data directory to be used for subsequent sessions.
+Presents response feedback.

 #### practice